raceintospace/raceintospace/doc/manual/manual.md

 #### Preferences

-Once the game has started, you can change only music and sound.
+Once the game has started, you can change only music, sound, and player names.
+In a two-player game you may change only your name.

 #### Time Capsule